 Hambourg, Mark

-Mark Hambourg - English pianist of Russian origin.
-Born in Boguchar, Voronezh province on May 31, 1879, he was called “the wunderkind from Boguchar”.
+Mark Hambourg – English pianist of Russian origin, that was born in Boguchar, Voronezh province on June 12, 1879.
+The musician was called “the prodigy from Boguchar”.

-Music sounded unceasingly in the family of the future musician.
-Primarily young Mark studied piano playing from his father, Michael Hambourg, who was once a very famous pianist from Yaroslavl.
+Music was playing constantly in the family of the future musician.
+Primarily young Mark studied playing the piano from his father, Michael Hambourg, who was once a very famous pianist from Yaroslavl.
 Mikhail Hambourg studied at the Moscow Conservatory under Nikolai Rubinstein and Sergei Taneyev, and then at the St. Petersburg Conservatory, from which he graduated in 1879.
 His firstborn son Mark was born the same year and the family moved to Voronezh.
-Two more children - Mark brothers were born there - Yan and Boris.
-They became famous musicians in the future.
+Two more children were born there - Yan and Boris.
+They became famous musicians with time.
 The Hambourg family lived In Voronezh until 1888, and then moved to Moscow.
-It was there that Mark's piano debut took place.
-He played the 20th Mozart's piano concerto, and two years later, he went on tour to England.
+It was there that the piano debut of Mark took place.
+He played the 20th piano concerto by Mozart, and two years later, he went on tour to England.
 In London, Mark gave a concert, which featured works by Bach and Beethoven.
-With his brilliantly successful performances, the young pianist significantly improved the financial situation of his family, which allowed them to move to the capital of England.
+With his brilliantly successful performances, the young pianist significantly improved the financial situation of his family, which allowed the family moving to London.

 In 1900, in London, another son was born in the family – Clement, who later became a famous Canadian pianist.